swimlane/techpubs-knowledgecenter/docs/turbine_ug/Content/marketplace/select-template-and-send-a-message.rst

 The Send Message playbook creates a new record in the Collaboration Message Sender application, which then sends the message to the specified communication channels.
-Additionally, the Collaboration Solution Status field is set to Message Sent.
+Additionally, the Collaboration Extension Status field is set to Message Sent.

 Response Handling
 -----------------